LAST UPDATED: November 5, 2025

 The bottom line

-Canadian snowbirds looking to explore beyond the southern U.S. or Mexico will find Lisbon an excellent choice.
+Canadian snowbirds looking for winter-long stay options beyond the southern U.S. or Mexico will find Lisbon an excellent choice.
 It offers a vibrant, historic and safe environment that is very affordable during the winter months.

 For more detailed information about Lisbon as a snowbird destination, check out Snowbird Advisor's Lisbon Snowbird Destination Guide.